MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-quarkus-app.md

 0 directories, 2 files
 ```

-You can verify whether the container image is generated as well using `docker` or `podman` command line (CLI).
+You can verify whether the container image is generated as well using `docker` command line (CLI).
 Output looks similar to the following example:

 ```output
 docker images | grep todo